 That is part of the joy of eating.
 I do try to include protein in every meal and snack.

-Of course, if I’m really looking to reduce my body fat, then my food consumption would be much more strict.
+Of course, if I want to reduce my body fat, my food consumption would be much more strict.

 #25 Amy Summers, Girl Get Strong

 If I had to offer one suggestion to people who want to stay on top of their diet, it would simply be: don’t make yourself miserable.